Returning to Work

 Postdoc Telecommuting Agreement

-Postdocs will continue to be paid while working from home as we navigate this situation.
-To ensure we can do so, please download and fill out the Postdoc Telecommuting Agreement.
-All postdoctoral scholars need to complete a telecommuting form.
+Postdocs will be paid while working remotely from home.
+To ensure payment, please download and complete the Postdoc Telecommuting Agreement.
+All Postdocs need to complete a telecommuting form.
 If you have never set up a digital signature before, see the FAQ below.

 - Sign form (electronic signature).